 Although it is commonly known as Big Ben, its real name is actually Elizabeth Tower, which was given in 2012 to honor the queen serving 60 years on the throne.
 The real Big Ben is, in fact, the 14-ton bell inside.

 The 106-meter tower has four clocks with a seven-meter diameter, one on each side.
-At its base, you can read a Latin inscription that says: “Oh Lord, keep safe our Queen Victoria I.”
+At its base, with the audioguide (audioguides) you can read a Latin inscription that says: “Oh Lord, keep safe our Queen Victoria I.”

 Big Ben is considered among the world’s most reliable clocks because it rarely stops working.
 Even throughout the Second World War, it would dutifully tell the time.
 However, many Britons remember the New Year's Eve of 1962 when an accumulation of snow on the clock hands caused revellers to do the countdown around 10 minutes after midnight.